F-i-f/soft-brightness/README.md

 - _extension_version_ must be a single integer as it will be used in the Gnome Shell extension's `metadata.json` file.

-- _gse_assigments, meson code block_ can be any meson code, but you're expected to fill in some meson-gse variables as described below.
+- _gse_assignments, meson code block_ can be any meson code, but you're expected to fill in some meson-gse variables as described below.

 ##### Available meson-gse variables

 - __gse_sources__

-  You can add any javascript files to this meson variable.
+  You can add any JavaScript files to this meson variable.
 Note that the `src/extension.js` and `src/prefs.js` (if it exists) files are automatically included.